Sharpless, Isaac, 1848-1920

 Abstract In April of 1911, Walter R. Miles, then professor at Iowa State University, posed this query to other Quakers: Why be loyal to the Society of Friends as a distinct denomination?
 This collection includes responses he received over the next year from prominent Friends across the nation, particularly educators from the Midwest.
 The letters present their spiritual and doctrinal philosophies.
 Authors include J. Herschell Coffin, H. Lavinia Bailey, O. Edward Janney, Edward Grubb, Joseph Elkinton,...

-Scope and Content note This collection is composed of the single volume letterbook of Sharpless family letters.
-The personal correspondence included acted as a circulating "family letter" and was added to by each family member, with the goal of assembling the letters at the end of the year and binding them together for the use of future generations.
+Overview The personal correspondence included in the Sharpless family letterbook acted as a circulating "family letter," and was added to by each family member with the goal of assembling the letters at the end of the year and binding them together for the use of future generations.
 Letters generally provide news of each letter writer, as well as comments on past letters.
-The family letters often discuss the state of religion in Colorado, where...
+Letter writers include Susanna F. Sharpless, Edith Sharpless, Thomas Sharpless, Elizabeth S. Smedley, Ann Sharpless, William...

 Overview Isaac Sharpless's papers consist of two letter books containing copies of his outgoing correspondence as President of Haverford College as well as a scrapbook containing newspaper and journal articles by and about Sharpless.